Usability Testing – The Complete Guide

 You should never confuse your own personal experience with a service or product with your customer’s wants and needs.
 The truth is, you can never create a user-friendly website without talking to the users themselves and watching them interact with your product.
 Usability testing is a perfect method to get user feedback and help you look at your product from the users’ point of view.

-In this guide, you are going to learn what usability testing is, why conducting usability testing is important, how to conduct usability testing, as well as where to find testers, and how to analyze the results of testing.
+In this guide, you are going to learn what usability testing is, why testing usability is important, how to conduct usability testing, as well as where to find testers, and how to analyze the results of testing.

 Key Insights (TL;DR)

-➡️Usability testing is a UX research method that evaluates whether user are able to use a digital product efficiently and effectively and have the best user experience while doing so
+👉 Usability testing is a UX research method that evaluates whether users are able to use a digital product efficiently and effectively to complete specific tasks and have the best user experience possible while doing so

-➡️It uncovers potential issues and specific areas for improvement
+👉 It uncovers potential issues, user pain points, and specific areas for improvement

 What is usability testing?

-Usability testing is a method of evaluating the usability of your digital product (website, app etc.) by asking users to complete specific tasks and watching them do it.
-Strictly speaking, usability investigates user behavior, specifically whether users can use a service or a product effectively, efficiently, and to their satisfaction.
+Usability testing is a method of evaluating the usability of your digital product (website, app etc.) by asking real users to complete specific tasks and watching them do it.
+Strictly speaking, usability tests investigate user behavior, specifically whether users can use a service or a product effectively, efficiently, and to their satisfaction.

 However, UX professionals also employ usability testing to evaluate experience beyond the somewhat utilitarian definition of usability.
 Usability testing is used to gather feedback and data regarding user experience and is based on watching testers interact with the product.